The objectives of the meeting were, inter alia, to:

 In his opening remarks Mr. Elbert Ellis, Operations Officer (Social Analyst) at the CDB and the Project Supervisor of the Enhanced CPA Project, commended the OECS Commission for the coordination and quality of the LSMC meetings.
 He also recognised development partners’ collaborative work to support the OECS Member States to address poverty reduction Mr. Ellis emphasised the importance of collecting data on persons living with disabilities to ensure they are not left out of development projects and programmes.
 He reiterated CDB’s commitment to bridge financial gaps in Member States to implement the Enhanced CPA.

 Project Coordinator for the Enhanced CPA Project at the Commission, Ms. Geraldine St. Croix, updated the meeting on project activities since the last meeting of the LSMC.
 Members States also provided updates on their progress to support the SDP.

 The highlight of the meeting was Grenada’s launch of their Enhanced CPA, making it the third OECS Member State to achieve this milestone.

 The meeting was organised by the OECS Commission’s Statistical Services Unit and funded by the CDB.
-It was attended by Directors and Chief Statisticians of the OECS national statistics offices, social and or economic planners and policy analysts, and representatives from the United Nations Children Fund (UNICEF) and the United Nations Development Programme (UNDP)..
+It was attended by Directors and Chief Statisticians of the OECS national statistics offices, social and economic planners and policy analysts, and representatives from the United Nations Children Fund (UNICEF) and the United Nations Development Programme (UNDP)..

 The meeting was chaired by Ms. Shervonne Alexander, Senior Statistician, St. Vincent and the Grenadines Statistical Office.